A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: A Dual Active-Set Algorithm

-Both the forward substitution and scaling in \eqref{eq:kkt-solve-fwd} and \eqref{eq:kkt-solve-scale}, respectively, do not have to be done from scratch at each iteration of Algorithm \ref{alg:dual-as}.
-The amount of previous computations that can be reused depends on how much $L$ and $D$ have changed since the last time $\lambda^*_k$ was computed by \eqref{eq:backsolve}.
+\begin{remark}[Efficient forward substitution] Because a certain number of first rows of the lower-triangular matrix $L$ and of $d_k$ and $D$ remain constant between iterations, both the forward substitution and scaling in \eqref{eq:kkt-solve-fwd} and \eqref{eq:kkt-solve-scale} do not have to be done from scratch at each iteration of Algorithm \ref{alg:dual-as}.
+The amount of previous computations that can be reused depends on how much the working set $\mathcal{W}_k$ changes.
+For example, only the last element of $y$ in \eqref{eq:kkt-solve-fwd} has to be solved for after a constraint is added to $\mathcal{W}_k$. \end{remark}